-Theatres of War is a gripping love story about sacrifice and duty and a moving war story about self-discovery and love.
-Seen through the eyes of combatants and civilians, it evokes realistically the convulsions of the ‘forgotten’ Italian campaign in WW2.
+Theatres of War is a love story about sacrifice and duty, and a war story about self-discovery and love.
+Seen through the eyes of combatants and civilians, it evokes the convulsions of the ‘forgotten’ Italian campaign of World War II.

 Full synopsis